How to Plan a Bar/Bat Mitzvah?

 - 3 months before: Finalize the menu, decorations, and centerpieces.

 - 2 months before: Mail the invitations and note the number of RSVPs and regrets.
 Select the music for the candle lighting ceremony and choose the corresponding music.
-Confirm all appointments and discuss the music you wish the DJ to play.
+Confirm all appointments and discuss the music you wish the DJ near me to play.

 - 1 month before: Reconfirm all service providers.
 Confirm RSVPs, and create a seating plan.
 Coordinate rehearsal time for your synagogue.
 Write toasts and speeches.
 Have a final dress fitting.